-Humans Are Morons: Arthur Dent, the only human left alive (except for Trillian), is constantly being referred to as an ape or otherwise put down as a moron (mainly by Zaphod, though he isn't exactly bright himself.)
+Humans Are Morons: Arthur Dent is constantly being referred to as an ape or otherwise put down as a moron (mainly by Zaphod, though he isn't exactly bright himself.)
 Arthur and Trillian aren't actually particularly stupid - in fact, sadly, the eradication of all other members of the human species has raised the median human intelligence considerably.

 Hyperspace Is a Scary Place: Travel through hyperspace is described as "unpleasantly like being drunk."
 "What's so unpleasant about being drunk", you say?
 Ask a glass of water.

 The Infinite: As a speed you can move at it is played for all the absurdity it is worth with the Infinite Improbability Drive.
 Where you can move at infinite speeds but only if the destination is really improbable.

 It's certainly viewed as this for the most part.
 The in universe Hitchhikers Guide, which has an entire chapter devoted to towels, has a two word entry for Earth - "Mostly Harmless" - and this is an update after a decade of research, the previous entry was simply "Harmless."

 For instance, a giant cup made out of solid marble being held up fifteen miles in the air by art.

 The Bistromathic Drive is far more efficient than all that mucking about in hyperspace or Improbability Factors because it runs off a form of mathematics based off the calculation of restaurant bills.

 Hey, when you break the laws of physics everything becomes absurdly simple nonsense.
 It's how bistros stay in business, so why can't we do the same for Casual Interstellar Travel?